GoergPflug/AttinyStreamGfxApi/README.md

 static void GfxApiStoreTrianglePoint(unsigned char x1, unsigned char y1)  <---- Store A Triangle Point
 ***Example:

-Draw a Triangle from 10,10 to 0,20 to 30,30, completly filled, depth 20, also see the Filled 3d Example
+Draw a Triangle from 10,10 to 0,20 to 30,30, completly filled, depth 20, also see the Filled 3d Example, sorting must be done by the user application, if you want soring see filled 3d example and look for "gnomesort"

 GfxApiStoreTrianglePoint(10,10);  // Point A
 GfxApiStoreTrianglePoint(0,20);   // Point B